-8 "Stanford Entities" means Robert Allen Stanford; James M. Davis; Laura Pendergest-Holt; Gilbert Lopez; Mark Kuhrt; Leroy King; SIBL; Stanford Group Company; Stanford Capital Management, LLC (collectively, the "Stanford SEC Defendants"); Stanford Financial Group Ltd.; Bank of Antigua Limited; Stanford Bank (Panama), S.A.; the entities listed in Exhibit C to the Settlement Agreement (ECF No.); and all entities the Stanford SEC Defendants owned or controlled as of February 16, 2009.
+8 "Stanford Entities" means Robert Allen Stanford; James M. Davis; Laura Pendergest-Holt; Gilbert Lopez; Mark Kuhrt; Leroy King; SIBL; Stanford Group Company; Stanford Capital Management, LLC (collectively, the "Stanford SEC Defendants"); Stanford Financial Group Ltd.; Bank of Antigua Limited; Stanford Bank (Panama), S.A.; the entities listed in Exhibit C to the Settlement Agreement (ECF No. ); and all entities the Stanford SEC Defendants owned or controlled as of February 16, 2009.

-- e) The Receiver will disseminate notice of the Settlement Agreement (i.e., this Notice) to Interested Parties, through one or more of the following: mail, email, international delivery, CM/ECF notification, facsimile transmission, and/or publication on the websites maintained by the Examiner (www.lpflaw.com/examiner-stanford-financial-group/) and the Receiver (http://www.stanfordfinancialreceivership.com); - f) The Receiver will develop and submit to the Court for approval a plan for distributing the Net Settlement Amount (the "Distribution Plan"); - g) Under the Distribution Plan, once approved, the Net Settlement Amount will be distributed by the Receiver, under the supervision of the Court, to Stanford Investors who have submitted Claims that have been allowed by the Receiver; - h) Persons who accept funds from the Settlement Amount will, upon accepting the funds, fully release the SG Released Parties from any and all Settled Claims; and - i) The Rotstain Litigation and the Smith Litigation will be dismissed with prejudice as to the SG Defendants, with each party bearing its own costs and attorneys' fees.
+- f) The Receiver will develop and submit to the Court for approval a plan for distributing the Net Settlement Amount (the "Distribution Plan"); - g) Under the Distribution Plan, once approved, the Net Settlement Amount will be distributed by the Receiver, under the supervision of the Court, to Stanford Investors who have submitted Claims that have been allowed by the Receiver; - h) Persons who accept funds from the Settlement Amount will, upon accepting the funds, further evidence their release of the TD Bank Released Parties from any and all Settled Claims; and - i) The Rotstain Litigation and the Smith Litigation will be dismissed with prejudice as to TD Bank, with each party bearing its own costs and attorneys' fees.